 Performance and costs

-The low management fee of 0.23% makes the overall holding cost attractive.
-We also find this strategy has rewarded investors well overtime.
-From its inception through September 2024, the fund has delivered standout performance, establishing a tough hurdle for active managers to beat.
+The management fee of 0.23% makes the overall holding cost attractive.
+This strategy has rewarded investors well overtime.
+From its inception through Feb 2026, the fund has delivered standout performance, establishing a tough hurdle for active managers to beat.

-The fund has consistently surpassed the category average across three, five and ten year trailing periods.
+The strategy has consistently surpassed the category average across the five, ten and fifteen-year trailing periods.
 The key driver to this has been the large exposure to Goodman Group which has consistently been the top company in the portfolio.
+Although the weighty allocation to Goodman has been a significant contributor to returns historically, performance has recently lagged the peers.

 Low interest rates are generally supportive of the REIT sector.
 For the past decade, the RBA’s extended easing efforts have elongated the growth runway.
 However, the raising of interest rates beginning 2022 resulted in valuations coming under increased scrutiny and subsequently, a difficult period for the sector.
 As rate uncertainty subsided through 2023, the Australian real estate market has rebounded strongly.

-Bottom line: This fund is an excellent passive vehicle to gain access to the domestic listed property sector.
-The strategy maintains its top ranking in the Australia real estate Morningstar Category.
+Bottom line: This fund is a great passive vehicle to gain broad market passive exposure to the domestic listed property sector.

 Medalist rating and valuation